 Whether you are a virgin-joint-roller or are a veteran looking to brush up on your skills here are 3 ways to roll the perfect joint every time.

-Whether you are a virgin-joint-roller or are a veteran looking to brush up on your skills it never hurts to work on your joint rolling technique.
-It would be an under There are three main methods to rolling joints: pre-rolls, using a rolling machine, and hand rolling.
-Grab your grinder and get down to learning how to roll a joint.
+Whether you are a virgin joint-roller or a veteran looking to brush up on your skills, it never hurts to work on your joint rolling technique.
+So grab your grinder and some papers, it’s time to get down to joint rolling business.

 Hand-rolling is generally what people start out with, but it’s arguably the hardest method of rolling.
 There are plenty of tips and tricks to it—using a filter properly, rolling in a cone shape instead of a cylindrical one, making the perfectly twisted tip to avoid canoeing—but when it comes down to rolling you really just want to get the basics down before branching out into making ridiculous joints.

 The trick is finding the right size paper—single wide, the smallest size can be a little tough to get the hang of, but so too can the large king size papers.
 It’s best to start out with papers that are around 1 ¼, giving you enough space to maneuver but not so much paper that it gets in the way.

 Fold your rolling paper in half and grind up a bunch of stem-free weed to put in the center.
 Roll the ends of the paper against one another to pack the weed, then slip in the properly sized filter of your choice (an accordion fold or simple roll are the easiest, but there are plenty of crutch choices available).